cmwylie19/peppr/docs/120_contribute/README.md

 ### Test a Local Development Version

 1. Run `npm test` and wait for completion.
-2. Change to the test module directory: `cd pepr-test-module`.
+2. Change to the test module directory: `cd peppr-test-module`.
-3. You can now run any of the `npx pepr` commands.
+3. You can now run any of the `npx peppr` commands.

 ## Contact